angular/angular/aio/content/guide/transition-and-triggers.md

 ## Keyframes

 The previous section features a simple two-state transition.
-Now create an animation with multiple steps run in sequence using *keyframes*.
+Let's now create an animation with multiple steps run in sequence using *keyframes*.

 Angular's `keyframe()` function is similar to keyframes in CSS.
 Keyframes allow several style changes within a single timing segment.
 For example, the button, instead of fading, could change color several times over a single 2-second timespan.